AnChiLuo/cerebellar-lobule-length/README.md

 The following results will be saved in the same folder as the raw images:
 - `LobuleROIs.zip` — raw segmented ROIs
 - `fixedLobuleROIs.zip` — filtered lobule ROIs (optional)
 - `LobuleMeasurement.csv` — measured lobule lengths
 You will also see the final result visualized in ImageJ:
+- The lobule ROIs will be overlaid on a merged image composed of the DAPI and Purkinje cell channels.
 - The ROI Manager will show all measured lobules.
 - A measurement table will be opened with the calculated perimeter and length (Length = Perimeter / 2).
   <img width="1028" height="529" alt="Git7" src="https://github.com/user-attachments/assets/627f7e69-6ba6-4cb6-926b-da6caf467bff" />